fcrepo4-labs/fcrepo-api-x-demo/exercises/05-Ontologies_and_binding.md

 <h2><a href="#ex5a" id="ex5a" class="anchor">A. Simple binding by type</a></h2>

 1. The Fedora repository ontology defines a [RepositoryRoot](http://fedora.info/definitions/v4/2016/10/18/repository#RepositoryRoot) class, used for describing those objects that function as the root node of the repository.
-Take a look at the repository root resource and verify that it's a member of this class: <code>http://**localhost**/fcrepo/rest/</code>.
+Take a look at the properties of the repository root resource and verify that it's a member of this class: <code>http://**localhost**/fcrepo/rest/</code>.
   * This class membership is a server-managed property.
 It cannot be modified by the user.

 2. Take a look at the [extension definition](https://github.com/fcrepo4-labs/fcrepo-api-x/blob/master/fcrepo-api-x-loader/src/main/resources/options.ttl) used by the loader service, or look at its representation as a Fedora object: <code>http://**localhost**/fcrepo/rest/apix/extensions/load</code>.
 Do you see how it binds to the repository root?
 Is it clear from the extension definition that this is a repository-scoped extension?